quickgrid/paper-implementations/pytorch/denoising-diffusion/README.md

 Annotated implementation of DDPM (Denoising Diffusion Probabilistic Model).
 Only slow sampling is implemented so far with both train and test timesteps equal to `T`.

 It may require atleast half or an hour to generate something recognizable.
+Only `64 x 64` resolution is tested.

 ### Features